pinetechnician/restfulAPI-ecommerce-app/README.md

 ### Usage

-- The API documentation is available at `/api-docs` (if using Swagger).
+- The API documentation is available in the swagger folder under swagger.yaml.

 ### API Endpoints